Locally stationary spatio-temporal interpolation of Argo profiling float data

-To produce our interpolated temperature anomalies, we used the fairly simple exponential covariance function with geometric anisotropy along the zonal, meridional and temporal axes (see Equation~\eqref{eq:distanceMetric}).
-We have compared the model fit to empirical covariances in various regions and generally find the two to be in reasonably good agreement.
+To produce the interpolated temperature anomalies, we used the fairly simple exponential covariance function with geometric anisotropy along the zonal, meridional and temporal axes (see Equation~\eqref{eq:distanceMetric}).
+We have compared the model fit to empirical covariances in various regions and generally find the two to be in a reasonably good agreement.
 We have also investigated more complex space-time covariance models including the Mat\'{e}rn model~\cite{Stein1999}, the Gneiting model~\cite{Gneiting2002} and geometric anisotropy that is not constrained to be aligned with the latitude-longitude coordinate axes.
-We have experimented with these models in selected regions of the Pacific Ocean at 300~db.
+We have experimented with these models in selected regions of the Pacific Ocean at 300~dbar.
 In each case, we found only minor improvements in the likelihood values and point predictions in comparison to the simple exponential covariance function.
-At the same time, the estimated covariance parameters became very challenging to interpret and validate (since several combinations of the model parameters can represent almost the same covariance structure) and the likelihood computations were much too slow to be practical on a global scale.
-These extensions could still be useful at other depths or regions, but the interpretability and computations remain problematic.
-Another potentially useful extension, which we have not yet explored, is to add a velocity term in the spatio-temporal covariance, as is for example done in mapping of satellite altimetry data~\cite{Pujol2016}.
+At the same time, the estimated covariance parameters became very challenging to interpret and validate since several combinations of the model parameters can represent almost the same covariance structure.
+Furthermore, the likelihood computations were much too slow to be practical on a global scale.
+These extensions could still be useful in other regions or pressure levels, but the interpretability and computations remain problematic.
+We have also experimented with various ways of adding the ocean depth into the distance metric in Equation~\eqref{eq:distanceMetric}, as is done for example in \cite{Roemmich2009}, but found that the corresponding range parameter is estimated to be very large in comparison to typical depth differences, which effectively removes this component from the model.
+We have also explored the possibility of accounting for land barriers using a simple line-of-sight approach, where those data points within the moving window that do not have a line-of-sight to the grid point at the center are discarded from the computations.
+We found that this way of handling land does not change the estimates much and can in fact lead to degraded performance since potentially useful data are left out from each prediction.
+An interesting future extension would be to add a velocity term to the covariance, as is for example done in the mapping of satellite altimetry data~\cite{Pujol2016}.